 "In 1977, Charles and Ray Eames made a nine-minute film called Powers of Ten that still has the capacity today to expand the way we think and view our world.
-Over ten million people have since seen the film ....."
-"Eventually, everything connects." - Charles Eames http://prezi.com/eigrud92tncj/gc-170a-videos THINKING DEEPLY: MORE ON "POWERS OF 10" via WEBSITES: Powers of 10 -- classic video
+Over ten million people have since seen the film" "Eventually, everything connects." - Charles Eames THINKING MORE DEEPLY: ABOUT "POWERS OF 10" via WEBSITES: Powers of 10 -- classic video